ucsb-eri/webHookListener/README.md

 ruby webhookListener.rb
 ```

-The webhookListener.rb calls a unix shell script with the name of the repo initiating the webhook.
+The webhookListener.rb calls a unix shell script with two arguments:
++ The name of the repo initiating the webhook
++ The event type that initiated the webhook

-It can handle webhook calls from different repos, but they would all have to share a common Secret Token.
+This allows the listener to handle webhook calls from different repos, but they would all have to share a common Secret Token.